loophp/iterators/README.md

 foreach ($iterator as $key => $value); // This will work. foreach ($iterator as $key => $value); // This will also work.
 ```

+### SimpleCachingIteratorAggregate

+This iterator has the same features as `CachingIteratorAggregate`.

+The only difference is that this iterator only cache the values,
+not the keys.

 ### PackIterableAggregate